thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 To install and launch ThoughtSpot, you must have the following:
 - Familiarity with Linux administration, and a general understanding of cloud deployment models.
-- The necessary AWS Identity and Access Management (IAM) users and roles assigned to you to access and deploy the various AWS resources and services as defined in the requirements of the following section.
+- The necessary AWS Identity and Access Management (IAM) users and roles assigned to you to access and deploy the various AWS resources and services as defined in the Required AWS components section that follows.
   For more information about IAM, see: [What Is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html){:target="_blank"} in Amazon's AWS documentation.

 ### Required AWS components